bayareala8s/training/Azure-Solution-Architect/Module-10/Best-Practices/README.md

 These Terraform scripts provide a starting point for implementing the solutions described in the real-world examples.
 Modify them according to your specific requirements and environment.

-Sure!
 Let's go through each of the Terraform scripts in detail.

 ### 1. Cost Optimization: Contoso Retail